tesla-android/tesla-android.github.io/install-guide.md

 #### Wi-Fi performance

 Version 2023.20.1 add support for 5GHz Wi-Fi.
-The new future can be manually enabled in Settings and should improve the network speed significantly.
+The new future can be manually enabled in Settings and should improve the network speed significantly. **If you switch to 5GHz Wi-Fi for Tesla Android please consider changing the CarPlay dongle operation mode to 2.4GHz in order to avoid interference.** 5GHz Wi-Fi might not support all regions due to regional restrictions, please report any potential issues.